Oxfordian theory of Shakespeare authorship: The Tempest

 The play that can be dated within a fourteen-month period is The Tempest.
 This play has long been believed to have been inspired by the 1609 wreck at Bermuda, then feared by mariners as the Isle of the Devils, of the flagship of the Virginia Company, the Sea Venture, while leading the Third Supply to relieve Jamestown in the Colony of Virginia.
 The Sea Venture was captained by Christopher Newport, and carried the Admiral of the company's fleet, Sir George Somers (for whom the archipelago would subsequently be named The Somers Isles).
 The survivors spent nine months in Bermuda before most completed the journey to Jamestown on 23 May 1610 aboard two new ships built from scratch.
 One of the survivors was the newly-appointed Governor, Sir Thomas Gates.
 Jamestown, then little more than a rudimentary fort, was found in such a poor condition, with the majority of the previous settlers dead or dying, that Gates and Somers decided to abandon the settlement and the continent, returning everyone to England.
 However, with the company believing all aboard the Sea Venture dead, a new governor, Baron De La Warr, had been sent with the Fourth Supply fleet, which arrived on 10 June 1610 as Jamestown was being abandoned.

 De la Warr remained in Jamestown as Governor, while Gates returned to England (and Somers to Bermuda), arriving in September, 1610.
 The news of the survival of the Sea Venture's passengers and crew caused a great sensation in England.
 Two accounts were published: Sylvester Jordain's A Discovery of the Barmvdas, Otherwise Called the Ile of Divels, in October, 1610, and A True Declaration of the Estate of the Colonie in Virginia a month later.
 The True Reportory of the Wrack, and Redemption of Sir Thomas Gates Knight, an account by William Strachey dated 15 July 1610, returned to England with Gates in the form of a letter which was circulated privately until its eventual publication in 1625.
 Shakespeare had multiple contacts to the circle of people amongst whom the letter circulated, including to Strachey.
 The Tempest shows clear evidence that he had read and relied on Jordain and especially Strachey.
 The play shares premise, basic plot, and many details of the Sea Venture's wrecking and the adventures of the survivors, as well as specific details and linguistics.
 A detailed comparative analysis shows the Declaration to have been the primary source from which the play was drawn.
-This firmly dates the writing of the play to the months between Gates' return to England and 1 November 1611.
+This firmly dates the writing of the play to the months between Gates' return to England and 1 November 1611 (when the first recorded performance occurred).